Inhaltsverzeichnis

 But the zero-waste lifestyle is far too…

 Some people complain that the zero-waste lifestyle is far too restrictive.
-It would also not cover enough areas and would not include issues such as climate change, environmental racism or the ecological footprint.
+They also argue that it doesn't cover enough areas and doesn't address issues like climate change, environmental racism, or the ecological footprint.

-The thing is that all of these issues are interconnected.
-If climate change wasn't an issue, the zero-waste movement probably wouldn't exist to this extent.
-All of these topics are closely intertwined and partly depend on each other.
-A lifestyle in which you want to produce as little waste as possible actually includes many of these things!
+The thing is, all these issues are interconnected.
+If climate change weren't an issue, the zero-waste movement probably wouldn't exist on this scale.
+All these issues are closely intertwined and, to some extent, mutually dependent.
+A lifestyle that strives to produce as little waste as possible does indeed encompass many of these things!

 … perfectionist?

-As already described at the beginning, the term “zero-waste” is perhaps a bit too idealistic.
-Even if the goal behind the term can never really be achieved, the term still represents a goal that can at least be worked towards .
+As already mentioned at the beginning, the term “zero-waste” is perhaps a bit too idealistic.
+Even if the goal behind the term can never be truly achieved, the term nevertheless embodies a goal that at least worked towards can be.

-“Nobody will ever be able to live completely without waste,” argue critics.
-That may be true, but that is no reason not to pay attention to accumulating and creating less waste.
+"No one will ever be able to live completely without waste," critics argue.
+While that may be true, it's no reason not to focus on accumulating and creating less waste.

-The zero-waste lifestyle is not about perfection.
-It's about making better decisions.
-We are all human.
-We all do our best and that's okay.
-It is clear that you cannot live from now on without producing a lot of waste.
-That takes time and also strength.
-Nevertheless, every beginning is just a beginning.
+The zero-waste lifestyle isn't about perfection.
+It's about making better choices.
+We're all human.
+We all do our best, and that's okay.
+It's clear that you can't just live without producing a lot of waste from now on.
+That takes time and effort.
+Nevertheless, every beginning is a beginning.

-Strictly speaking, with the zero-waste principle we want to fundamentally change our consumer behavior: recognize the value of our belongings.
-Focusing on life itself instead of collecting junk that we don't actually need.
+With the zero-waste principle, we want to fundamentally change our consumer behavior: Recognize the value of our belongings.
+Focus on life itself instead of collecting junk we don't actually need.

-The 5 R's of the zero-waste lifestyle offer a very clear approach.
-In this one In this blog post I'll go into more detail about each of the 5 R's.
-There you will learn how you can use them to make good decisions.
-Because as a consumer you have more power than you initially think - it starts with us.
+The 5 R's of the zero-waste lifestyle offer a very clear approach. this In this blog post, I'll go into each of the 5 R's in more detail.
+There, you'll learn how you can use them to make good decisions.
+Because as a consumer, you have more power than you initially think—it starts with us.

-If you would like to find out more about the topics of sustainability, mindfulness or healthy eating, take a look here over.
+If you would like to learn more about sustainability, mindfulness or healthy eating, take a look here over.

 Leave a comment